w-bonelli/w-bonelli.github.io/_posts/2019-12-7-attention-is-scarce-and-software-is-glue.md

 This is not a paltry requisition.
 It is the planetary equivalent of crying "Fire!" in a crowded theater.
 Meanwhile the usual business marches on.

-> "...vast numbers of people in the West [have] a low income, long commute and little career progression.
+> "...vast numbers of people... [have] a low income, long commute and little career progression.
 Climate change will compound their difficulties, with increasing food prices and anxieties about the future.
 In such a context, it is unclear whether solidarity... will be a widespread response."

 So claims Bendell.
 Morton posits in "agrilogistics" a far older demon.
 Denial, one often hears.
 I think both Morton and Butler would approve of it put this way: "being ecological", for most contemporary human beings, is not an easy thing to be.